top of page

 • The temperature range available is from 37-70°C. This temperature range covers all isothermal amplification assay methods.

-• The DNAiTECH instrument allows for up to nine clear topped 0.2 ml PCR tubes.
+• The DNAiTECH Gen 2 instrument allows for up to nine clear topped 0.2 ml PCR tubes.

 • Check out the video below of a recorded DNAiTECH assay and the specific steps involved in the assay process.